bitrat/bitrat.github.io/README.md

 # bitrat.tech
-Bitrat.Tech - Consulting as a Digital Mechanic
+Bitrat.Tech - Consulting as a Digital Mechanic to find the needles in the digital haystacks.